abou-zithar/Computer-vision-Project-6-Finger-counter/readme.md

 - `VolumeHandControl/`: Contains the `VolumeHandControl` class to adjust system volume using hand gestures.
 - `Finger_images/`: Stores images related to finger counting (if any).
 - `Finger counter output.mp4`: Sample output video of the project in action (if available).
+-  `requirements.txt`: List of dependencies required for the project.

 ## Requirements
 - Python 3.x